 An estimated 300,000 new cases of Lyme and other tick-borne diseases arise each year, posing a significant threat to humans and domestic animals.

-in the Northeast & upper Midwest
+in the Northeast and upper Midwest

 Ninety-five percent of the cases occur where almost one-third of the U.S. population lives – in the Northeast and upper Midwest.

-Our Lyme and Other Tick-borne Diseases Research Center brings together faculty and physicians from a broad geographic area of New York state and the Northeast, as well as facilities and databases to facilitate ecological and epidemiological studies and diagnostics, public health education and outreach, and ecology and epidemiology studies to optimize Lyme and other tick-borne disease treatment and management.
+Our Lyme and Other Tick-borne Disease Research Center brings together faculty and physicians from a broad geographic area of New York state and the Northeast, as well as facilities and databases to facilitate ecological and epidemiological studies and diagnostics, public health education and outreach, and ecology and epidemiology studies to optimize Lyme and other tick-borne disease treatment and management.

 Professor Ralph M. Garruto, a biomedical anthropologist and zoologist, focuses his research on natural experimental models of disease, using both field and laboratory approaches.
 He and his research group, including graduate and undergraduate students, have been collecting data on ecological and human behavioral risk of Lyme and other tick-borne diseases in built environments over the past decade.